mlwinters/Hamster-Environment-Control/README1.md

 b) To download the Adafruit GPIO library, go to https://github.com/adafruit/Adafruit_Python_GPIO and follow the instructions as outlined in the README file.<br/>
+(if your only going to use the "-no-sensor" versions, you can skip this step)<br/>

 c) (Downloading/Installing Adafruit BME280 library)
 To download the Adafruit BME280 library, go to https://github.com/adafruit/Adafruit_Python_BME280 and follow the instructions as outlined in the README file.<br/>
+(if your only going to use the "-no-sensor" versions, you can skip this step)<br/>

 d) To download the PiCamera library, go to https://picamera.readthedocs.io/en/release-1.13/install.html and follow the installation instructions on that page.<br/><br/>